 Diploma in Counselling (Integrative) from the Minster Centre, NW London - a BACP accredited course.

-I have an integrative training which has given me an understanding of many theoretical perspectives.This means I can adapt to what works best for you.
+My integrative training has given me an understanding of many theoretical perspectives.This means I can adapt to what works best for you.

 I am a member of the BACP and abide by their code of ethics.
 I am committed to pursuing my ongoing professional development and maintain an awareness of current thinking in the field of psychotherapy.